jharwell/sierra/README.md

      for a research group).
    - Local machine (for testing).

-3. Averaging simulation results to obtain confidence intervals on observed behavior.
+3. Processing simulation results to generate statistics such as confidence intervals on observed behavior.

 4. Generating camera-ready outputs such as: